How to make a jointed Teddy Bear

 Embroider a nice nose onto the head.

-Give your finished hand-made bear a good brush.
+Give your finished hand-made Teddy Bear a good brush.